|Self worth has nothing to do|

 Is your self-worth dependent on the size of your jeans?
 Do you feel inferior because you have a bit of belly fat?
 Do you think that weight loss will correct how you feel about yourself?
+Or how others treat you?
 If so, let's talk . . .

 Many people believe that they are inferior to others.